Thursday, June 11, 2026

 Finally, I like my privacy more than this blog.
 The internet's influence on society and the current politics are enough to make a person become a misanthrope and to be thankful for the gates that we have control over.

 This website is not dying, but changing and will still serve as my primary outlet for my books.
-I will keep posting short update posts on The Road and The Trail and periodic updates about my next novel.
+I will keep posting periodic updates about my next novel.

 Thank you for reading,